brianadit24/neural_style_transfer_pytorch/README.md

-# Neural Style Transfer with Pytorch
+# Neural Style Transfer with PyTorch
 Build a Neural Network of Artistic Style with PyTorch.
 Backbone VGG-16.